EkaTur/Work-Timer/README.md

 Hello!
 This project is a simple web application for managing work and break time.
 You can select your preferred time intervals and use it to enhance your productivity.

+## Live Demo

+You can check out the live version of this website [here](https://productivity-timer.netlify.app/).

 ## Features

 - Interval Selection: You can choose between two options - 25 minutes of work and 5 minutes of break or 45 minutes of work and 15 minutes of break.